Ribose-5-phosphate isomerase: Function

 The protein encoded by RPIA gene is an enzyme, which catalyzes the reversible conversion between ribose-5-phosphate and ribulose-5-phosphate in the pentose-phosphate pathway.
 This gene is highly conserved in most organisms.
 The enzyme plays an essential role in the carbohydrate metabolism.
 Mutations in this gene cause ribose 5-phosphate isomerase deficiency.
 A pseudogene is found on chromosome 18.

 Pentose phosphate pathway

 In the non-oxidative part of the pentose phosphate pathway, RPIA converts Ru5P to R5P which then is converted by ribulose-phosphate 3-epimerase to xylulose-5-phosphate (figure 3).
-The end result of the reaction essentially is the conversion of the pentose phosphates to intermediates used in the glycolytic pathway.
+The result of the reaction essentially is the conversion of the pentose phosphates to intermediates used in the glycolytic pathway.
 In the oxidative part of the pentose phosphate pathway, RpiA converts Ru5P to the final product, R5P through the isomerization reaction (figure 3).
 The oxidative branch of the pathway is a major source for NADPH which is needed for biosynthetic reactions and protection against reactive oxygen species.